 Salary

-The average annual salary for a journalist in Switzerland is CHF 122,071, or CHF 59 per hour.
+The average annual salary for a journalist in the US is $45,155.
 You can expect to earn more if you have experience in journalism or if you have a master’s degree.

 Event Organizer